-But, I don’t learn anything from those comments, because those people think exactly the same as me.
+But, I don’t learn anything from those comments, because those people think the same as me.

 Then, there are those people who rip my stuff apart and make me feel like shit.
 At least at the moment.
-After, I am able to learn from them and grow as a human being.
+After, I can learn from them and grow as a human being.

 Also, if people are disagreeing with you, that means, that you’ve triggered them in a way, and that’s a great thing to do in this world where everyone is a sheep, saying yes to everyone that is around them.